 This business node is home to Choo Choo Bob's toy store, Trotter's Cafe, Izzy's Ice Cream, Koplin's Coffee, and many other businesses.

 University Avenue, home to the Green Line, is a central corridor for the Twin Cities and has always had a thriving business presence.
 Today the area known as Little Africa and the Midway are home to diverse small businesses as well as large grocery and retail stores.
 Little Africa is a collection of African owned businesses on Snelling Avenue just north of Union Park, such as Fasika, Sunshine Beauty Salon, Snelling Café, to name a few.
 The are will also be home to a new soccer stadium and likely redevelopment of the Midway Shopping Center.

 Grab a legendary juicy lucy at Blue Door Pub and take a stroll through the Mall of St. Paul, Blue Bicycle, and the many other antique stores along this stretch of Selby.

 Selby and Snelling

-This growing business node is anchored by O'Gara's Bar and Grill and is home to boutique shops and vintage clothing stores.
+This growing business node is home to boutique shops and vintage clothing stores.
 The area encompasses a diverse group of small locally owned businesses like Cahoots Coffee Bar, The Naughty Greek, Flirt and Teeny Bee, as well as the district's newest grocery, Whole Foods.
 Visit the business association website, Selby at Snelling, for a full listing of shops and restaurants.

 Business Happenings and Profiles